Updated: Saturday May 20, 2017/AsSabt Sha'ban 24, 1438/Sanivara Vaisakha 30, 1939, at 02:13:22 AM

 An Act to amend the law relating to Treasure-trove

-Preamble.
-WHEREAS It is expedient to amend the law relating to treasure-trove; It is hereby enacted as follows:---
+Preamble.- WHEREAS it is expedient to amend the law relating to treasure-trove; it is hereby enacted as follows:---

-2. It extends to [the whole of
+It extends to 3[the whole

-Owner.- When any person is entitled, under any reservation in an instrument of transfer of any land or thing affixed thereto, to treasure in such land or thing, he shall, for the purposes of this Act, be deemed to be the owner of such land or thing.
+Owner.- When any person is entitled, under any reservations in an instrument of transfer of any land or thing affixed thereto, to treasure in such land or thing, he shall, for the purposes of this Act, be deemed to be the owner of such land or thing.

-ON FINDING TREASURE 4.
-Notice by finder of treasure.Whenever any treasure exceeding in amount or value ten rupees is found, the finder shall, as soon as practicable, give to the Collector notice in writing—
+4. Notice by finder of treasure.- Whenever any treasure exceeding in amount or value tem rupees is found, the finder shall, as soon as practicable, give to the Collector notice in writing,---

 (a) of the nature and amount or approximate value of such treasure;